recyclable · reusable · rewarding · minneapolis

 the tandoco way

-10 meals in honest PP #5
+10 meals in white #5 plastic

-no green sticker · real lifecycle
+no green sticker · actually reused

-questions, answered straight
+your questions, answered

 is tandoco's meal prep packaging actually compostable?